gospacedev/newlock/README.md

 # password-generator

-> A GUI password generator in Go using fyne GUI library
+> I used the the fyne library to build a gui  password generator

 To install fyne dependencies:
 ```cmd